trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseSix">When should I use the plausible deniability PIN?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseSix">When should I use a plausible deniability profile?</a>
                             </h4>
                         </div>
                         <div id="collapseSix" class="panel-collapse collapse">
                             <div class="panel-body">
-                                Whenever you wish for your OnlyKey to appear to be a simple password manager that does not utilize encryption.
+                                Whenever you wish for your OnlyKey to appear to be a simple password manager that does not utilize encryption (typically for international travel) or if you want to be able to deny that the accounts in your primary profile exist.
+With an OnlyKey and a plausible deniability profile your device appears to be an OnlyKey with a single profile utilizing the <a href="https://docs.crp.to/ite.html" target="_blank">International Travel Edition firmware.</a>
                             </div>
                         </div>
                     </div>